open-feature/flagd/docs/reference/specifications/proposal/rfc-grpc-custom-name-resolver.md

 This covers most deployments, but with increased adoption of microservice-architecture, service discovery, policy-enabled service meshes (e.g. istio, envoy, consul, etc) it's necessary to support custom routing and name resolution.

-For such cases the gRPC core libs support few alternative resolver* also expose required interface to build custom one you can find more details in the document referenced below
+For such cases the gRPC core libraries support few alternative resolver* also expose the required interfaces to build custom implementations:

 ### Reference